PaulConyngham/jekyll-now/about.md

 one took Machine Learning seriously.

 All was not lost however!
 As the restlessness caused by the knowledge of how all this would change caused me to travel the world & see it in a new light.
-I got to see all of the countries below:
+I was lucky enough to visit all of the countries below:

 ![alt text](https://image.ibb.co/hP0q28/places_Ihave_Been.png)